- Dental bone grafting is performed to improve the density and volume of the jawbone.

 Bone grafting is conducted in over half of the patients just before implant placement, sometimes on the same day.
 Most often, however, it is recommended that you leave 4-6 months between the surgical procedures.
 This allows the material to integrate with the bone for a stable base.

 Tooth bone graft notably raises the final cost of the dental implant process.
-On the other hand, it greatly increases implant success rate.
-It’s worth talking to your dentist about the possibility of going with zygoma implants instead.
+On the other hand, it significantly increases the implant success rate.
+It is worth discussing zygoma implants with your dentist instead.
 This may allow you to avoid bone grafting.

 Dental bone graft cost

-The average price of dental bone grafting in the US is $600, however dental bone graft cost near you may range from $250 up to $1,100.
+The average price of dental bone grafting in the US is $600; however, the cost near you may range from $250 to $1,100.

 Final cost is dependent on: